dortzur/simple-random/README.md

 ###Secure Random
 if the `secure` option is set to `true`, we can create a random byte seed with a cryptography library as opposed to Math.random().
 In Node we use the default `crypto` library.
-In webpack/browser versions we use the Web Cryptography API if supported.
+In webpack / browser versions we use the Web Cryptography API if supported.

 ##Installation
 ```bash